Notes on Predicting Off-Design

 specify refrigerant charge required to give design superheat at design conditions

-specify estimated superheat vs ambient trend over desired operating
+specify estimated superheat vs ambient trend over desired operating range.

 For Thermal Expansion Valves (TXVs)